Table of contents

 Is prostate cancer genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-Most of these cancers grow slowly and some patients may not realize it is present for years if it does not cause symptoms.
+Most of these forms of prostate cancers grow slowly and some patients may not realize it is present for years if it does not cause symptoms.
 Later signs often include pain or difficulty urinating, blood in the urine, or pain in the pelvis or back.

 Older age and having family members with the condition are the most important risk factors for this cancer, with most diagnoses of prostate cancer occurring over age 50.
 There are also some genetic factors that may lead to the disease.
-Initial diagnosis is performed through biopsy.
+A doctor uses a biopsy to perform the initial diagnosis.

 In most cases, detecting cancers early is crucial for helping patients live longer.
 However, sometimes, treatment for this condition is not necessary and doctors will instead use the practice of watchful waiting.
-Treatment is often avoided as the five year survival rate is very high.
+This is when a doctor avoids treatment as the five year survival rate is very high.
 If a doctor decides that treatment is necessary, they will most often recommend surgery, radiation therapy, hormone therapy, or chemotherapy either alone or in combination.

 Is Prostate Cancer Genetic?

-There is some evidence from cancer research that inherited mutations may lead to an increased risk of prostate cancer.
-Overall, it is believed that about 10% of cases are associated with hereditary prostate cancers.
-Inheriting many multiple of these mutations may lead to a significant increase in genetic risk.
+There is some evidence from cancer research that inherited mutations may lead to an increased prostate cancer risk.
+Overall, experts believe that about 10% of cases are associated with hereditary prostate cancers.
+Inheriting many multiple of these mutations may lead to a significant genetic-based increased risk of prostate cancer.

 BRCA1 and BRCA2 genes: These are the most common inherited mutations in other cancer types such as breast cancer and ovarian cancer.
 It can also increase the chance of getting prostate cancer in males.
 They are tumor suppressor genes that help repair DNA damage or cause cells to die.

 HOXB13: This gene codes for a protein that helps regulate other genes.
-It is believed to act as a tumor suppressor gene.
+Experts believe it acts as a tumor suppressor gene.

 CHEK2, ATM, PALB2, and RAD51D: These are DNA repair genes.